ThirumaranPM05/beyondchats-assignment/backend-laravel/README.md

-# BeyondChats Technical Assignment
+# BeyondChats Backend – Laravel Scraper & API

 ## Overview

-This repository contains a monorepo implementation of the BeyondChats technical assignment.
+This directory contains the **Laravel backend implementation** for the BeyondChats technical assignment.

-The project focuses on building a reliable backend scraping pipeline to collect blog articles from BeyondChats, with an architecture designed for extensibility (LLM enrichment, frontend consumption).
+The backend focuses on building a **reliable, production-safe scraping pipeline** to collect blog articles from the BeyondChats website and store them in a structured database, with future extensibility for APIs, LLM enrichment, and frontend consumption.

 The implementation emphasizes:

 - Clean architecture
 - Idempotent data ingestion
 - Real-world edge case handling
 - Production-safe design choices

 ---

-## Repository Structure

-beyondchats-assignment/
-│
-├── backend-laravel/ # Laravel backend (scraping + APIs)
-├── llm-node/ # Node.js service for future LLM enrichment
-├── frontend-react/ # React frontend (article consumption) └── README.md

-yaml
-Copy code

----

-## Backend (Laravel)

-### Tech Stack
+## Tech Stack

 - Laravel 10
 - PHP 8.1+
-- SQLite (for simplicity & portability)
+- SQLite (for simplicity and portability)
 - Symfony HttpClient
 - Symfony DomCrawler

+---

-### Why SQLite?
+## Why SQLite?

+SQLite is used intentionally for this assignment because:

-- Zero configuration
+- Zero configuration required
 - Portable across environments
-- Ideal for assignments & demos
+- Ideal for demos and assignments
-- Easy reviewer setup
+- Enables fast and easy reviewer setup

 ---